-WAYVE is program of the Canadian Mental Health Association Waterloo Wellington Dufferin and is run by a team of people who believe in the importance of youth engagement.
+WAYVE is program of the Canadian Mental Health Association Waterloo Wellington and is run by a team of people who believe in the importance of youth engagement.

 Rebecca first started working with WAYVE through CMHA as a graduate student at Wilfrid Laurier and has been working in youth engagement and mental health promotion ever since.
 The WAYVE program introduced her to a way of working with youth that focuses on strengths, builds capacity, and nurtures relationships.
 She truly believes that the best way to address issues faced by youth is to work with them, and often follow their lead, in order to create a solution.
 As a result of her involvement with WAYVE, she has conducted a great deal of research on bullying, mental health promotion, and youth engagement and enjoys being able to put this research into practice.
 Her favourite part of her job is being able to be creative and work with young people who have so many incredible ideas.
 Her role with CMHAWW also includes delivering presentations and workshops on a variety of issues related to mental health and wellness.
 When she isn’t working for CMHA you can find her teaching statistics, consulting on mental health promotion for the OJHL, or conducting research for the Waterloo Region Suicide Prevention Council.
 During her down time (don’t worry, she has plenty) she loves to hang out with family and friends and spend far too much time on YouTube.